 Karen realized that her dog had already been practicing being a three-legged dog because of the pain she was experiencing in her left leg.
 She’d use it because it was there, but she’d already learned how to do fairly well without it.

-When the amputation site finally healed and they got a green light from the vet, Karen took Elvira to Animal Orthocare to get her leg cast.
-Her vet at VOC had already called Derrick to give him a heads up that he might be expecting a new patient.
+When the amputation site finally healed and they got a green light from the vet, Karen took Elvira to Animal Ortho Care to get her leg cast.
+Her vet at VOC had already called AOC to give them a heads up that they might be expecting a new patient.

-“They’ve been really great,” Karen said about working with Animal Orthocare.
-She says Derrick and the team have been incredibly accommodating and responsive, scheduling has been easy, and she’s in and out of the office quickly.
-Plus, she loves visiting the office mascot.
+“They’ve been really great,” Karen said about working with Animal Ortho Care.
+She says the AOC Team have been incredibly accommodating and responsive, scheduling has been easy, and she’s in and out of the office quickly.

 Karen wasn’t sure what she was getting into when she launched into this process.
 And there’s been a lot of trial and error.

-Because of challenges with fitting her, Elvira is now on version 3.0 of her prosthetic.
+Because of challenges with fitting her, Elvira is now on version 3 of her prosthetic.
 Karen attributes this partially to the muscle mass she lost when she was recovering from her surgery.
-Derrick’s been responsive to each roadblock they’ve encountered.
+The AOC Team been responsive to each roadblock they’ve encountered.
 Quickly working to adjust the prosthetic and redesign it as needed.
 Each version has been an improvement.